DanielHL/autoformalization_pilot/README.md

 The inputs field indicates the logical dependencies.
 They are hints to the solver.

 The node above is a complete definition.
-On the other hand, it is possible to give a definition that does require a sorry to be filled in.
-In the example, we do this by defining a structure with lemmas inside guaranteeing that any implementation satisfies the properties we need, and then the solver must find a constructor for this structure.
+On the other hand, it is possible to give a definition that does require a `sorry` to be filled in.
+In the template, we do this by defining a structure containing lemmas that guarantee that any implementation corresponds to the intended mathematical object.
+Then the solver must find a constructor for this structure, which amounts to formalizing a definition of the object.
+(In this case, the Galois representation associated to the p-torsion points of an Elliptic curve.)

 ```Lean
 /-!
 NODE